baloise/design-system/docs/src/components/essentials/angular.md

 ## Usage

-In this section shows usage example of the features from UI Library.
+In this section shows usage example of the features from Baloise Design System.

 ::: tip
 More usage example are in our Angular example app [Link](https://github.com/baloise/ui-library/tree/master/examples/angular).